ecbc0/note-math/item.en/set-theory.en.typ

   - $0 ∈ ℕ$
   - $n ∈ ℕ ==> n + 1 ∈ ℕ$
   Equivalent to telling the computer how to continuously $+1$ with instruction streams?
-Also related to induction ]
+Also related to induction

+  The cost of finite characters is potentially infinite time, always relying on counting or periodic circuits.
+]
 #tag("empty") $∅$
 #indent[